How will social media shape Germany's election campaign? – DW – 11/17/2024

 The leaders of Germany's traditional parties are clearly nervous about the rise of populist parties.

-However, what is clear is that more and more people are using social media and that there is a general trend towards polarization.
-"The parties on the far right and far left tend to do much better on social media because they tend to have easier stories to tell, which in turn foster engagement together with the amplification algorithms of the platforms," he told DW.
+However, what is clear is that more and more people are using social media and that there is a general trend toward polarization.
+"The parties on the far right and far left tend to do much better on social media because they tend to have easier stories to tell, which in turn foster engagement together with the amplification algorithms of the platforms," Kettemann told DW.

-Observers are also wary of the growing influence of the world's wealthiest man and CEO of the platform X, Elon Musk, who was arguably Trump's greatest ally in his campaign to become US president.
+Observers are also wary of the growing influence of Elon Musk, the world's wealthiest man and CEO of the platform X, who was arguably Trump's greatest ally in his successful campaign to retake the US presidency.

 After Germany's ruling coalition government collapsed on November 6, Musk repeatedly referred to Germany's center-left leaders as "fools."

-Meanwhile Vice Chancellor and Economy Minister Robert Habeck(Greens) made a surprise comeback to the microblogging platform following a six-year break saying he did not think it was right to leave X to the "loudmouths and populists."
+Meanwhile, Vice Chancellor and Economy Minister Robert Habeck, of Germany's Green Party, this week made a surprise comeback to the microblogging platform following a six-year break, saying he did not think it was right to leave X to the "loudmouths and populists."

-"The most important problem is disinformation from the top," says Jörg Hassler, an expert in digital and political communication at Ludwig Maximilian University in Munich.
-He says that political leaders now focus more on making personal attacks on their competitors or engage in debates on side issues like election dates.
+"The most important problem is disinformation from the top," said Jörg Hassler, an expert in digital and political communication at Ludwig Maximilian University in Munich.
+He said political leaders now focus more on making personal attacks on their competitors or engage in debates on side issues like election dates.

-"The important issues are how well the economy does, whether people are able to get state welfare and so on, but it appears that politicians aren't interested in talking about those," Kettemann told DW.
+"The important issues are how well the economy does, whether people are able to get state welfare and so on, but it appears that politicians aren't interested in talking about those," said Kettemann.

-"You can't win elections on social media, but you can lose them," says Hassler.
-He points to the example of Armin Laschet who ran as the CDU candidate for chancellor in the 2021 federal elections.
-Laschet's campaign was effectively sunk after he was filmed laughing during a official visit to Rhein-Erft-Kreis, a region of Germany devastated by extreme flooding and outrage spread on X, then called Twitter, using the hashtag "#laschetlacht" ("#laschetlaughs").
+"You can't win elections on social media, but you can lose them," said Hassler.
+He pointed to the example of Armin Laschet, who ran as the CDU candidate for chancellor in the 2021 federal election.
+Laschet's campaign was effectively sunk after he was filmed laughing during a official visit to Rhein-Erft-Kreis, a region of Germany devastated by extreme flooding in July 2021.
+Outrage spread on X, then called Twitter, using the hashtag "#laschetlacht" ("#laschetlaughs").

-For the first time in 2022, more German citizens said that they mainly followed the news online rather than on television, as reported in the Reuters Institute annual survey for the Study of Journalism.
-According to the Media Study by German public broadcasters ARD and ZDF 2024, only 7% of the German population uses X on a regular basis compared to Instagram (37%) and Facebook (33%) and TikTok (18%).
+For the first time in 2022, more German citizens said they mainly followed the news online rather than on television, as reported in the Reuters Institute annual survey for the Study of Journalism.
+According to the 2024 Media Study by German public broadcasters ARD and ZDF, only 7% of the German population uses X on a regular basis compared with Instagram (37%), Facebook (33%) and TikTok (18%).

-Another important factor in the upcoming federal elections in Germany, Kettemann says, will be the role of foreign actors using disinformation operations, for example bot farms and "dark campaigns" on messaging apps such as Telegram and WhatsApp to push certain narratives.
-Germany's populist AfD and Sahra Wagenknecht Alliance (BSW)have run on pro-Russia, socially conservative, anti-immigration, anti-climate protection platforms.
+Another important factor in the upcoming federal election, said Kettemann says, will be the role of foreign actors using disinformation operations, for example bot farms and "dark campaigns" on messaging apps such as Telegram and WhatsApp to push certain narratives.
+Germany's populist AfD and the leftist Sahra Wagenknecht Alliance (BSW)have run on pro-Russia, socially conservative, anti-immigration and anti-climate protection platforms.

 "We know for example that Russia much prefers certain political parties in Germany over others.
-They want to exacerbate the polarization tendencies within German society and that's a threat we should be keenly aware of in the run-up to the Bundestag elections," Hassler told DW.
+They want to exacerbate the polarization tendencies within German society and that's a threat we should be keenly aware of in the run-up to the Bundestag election," said Hassler.

 The EU has already introduced a comprehensive set of regulations for social media and digital marketplaces with the Digital Services Act (DSA) that aims to prevent illegal and harmful activities online, as well as the spread of disinformation.